toobutta/Auterity-Dream/docs/HUMAN_LAYER_MLFLOW_INTEGRATION_GUIDE.md

   getWorkflows(): MLWorkflow[];
   getMetrics(): HumanAIWorkflowMetrics;
 }

 ```

-## Conclusion
+#

+# Conclusio

+n

+The HumanLayer

-The HumanLayer + MLflow integration provides a powerful framework for human-in-the-loop machine learning workflows.
-By combining automated AI processes with human oversight, you can ensure:
+ + MLflow integration provides a powerful framework for human-in-the-loop machine learning workflows.
+By combining automated AI processes with human oversight, you can ensure

+:

-- **Quality Control**: Human review of critical decisions
+- **Quality Control**: Human review of critical decision

+s

-- **Compliance**: Regulatory and security approvals
+- **Compliance**: Regulatory and security approval

+s

-- **Transparency**: Full audit trail of decisions and actions
+- **Transparency**: Full audit trail of decisions and action

+s

-- **Reliability**: Human intervention for edge cases and failures
+- **Reliability**: Human intervention for edge cases and failure

+s

-- **Performance**: Optimized ML workflows with human feedback
+- **Performance**: Optimized ML workflows with human feedbac

+k

 This integration enables responsible AI deployment while maintaining the benefits of automation and scale.